mattermost/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Re-opened_PR_notification.md

 ---
 # (Required) Ensure all values are filled up
-name: "Message in the channel or DM/GM on MM regarding the event for reopening a PR on the github"
+name: "Message in the channel or DM/GM regarding the event for reopening a PR on the GitHub"
 status: Active
 priority: Normal
 folder: Subscriptions